-The emoluments of the non-executive Director and independent non-executive Directors shown above were for their services as directors of the Company.
+The emoluments of independent non-executive Directors shown above were for their service as directors of the Company.

 There was no arrangement under which a Director or the chief executive waived or agreed to waive any remuneration during both years.